amitmse/in_Python_/Neural Network/README.md

 	In simple term:

-		NN is a weighted logistic regression (or similar) in a loop and every time weight gets updated which helps in reducing the error.
+		NN is a weighted logistic regression (or similar) in a loop and every time it updates the weight which helps in reducing the error.

 		Logistic regression has only two layers i.e. input and output but in neural network, there is at least one hidden layer between input and output layer.

 ### Neuron